-acrystal branches brass car tires cardboard cement ceramic concrete fabric fluorescent lamp fly screen foam foil glass gouache hama pearls ink lamp mattress metal mirror mosaic tiles moths nails paper mâché particle board pearls penelope canvas plant plants plastic plastic bottles plexiglass porcelain poster pullovers quartz plaster rescue blankets roots seeds sequins sewing thread stone t-shirts thread tin wax wire wood wool
+acrystal branches brass car tires cardboard cement ceramic ceramics concrete curtain fabric fluorescent lamp fly screen foam foil glass glaze gouache hama pearls ink lamp mattress metal mirror mosaic tiles moths nails paper mâché pearls penelope canvas plant plants plastic plastic bottles plexiglass porcelain poster pullovers quartz plaster rescue blankets roots seeds sequins sewing thread stone t-shirts thread tin video wire wood wool

 We live for the most part within enclosed spaces.
 These form the environment from which our culture grows.
 Our culture is in a sense a product of our architecture.
 If we wish to raise our culture to a higher level, we are forced for better or for worse to transform our architecture.
 And this will be possible only if we remove the enclosed quality from the spaces within which we live.
 This can be done only through the introduction of glass architecture that lets the sunlight and the light of the moon and stars into our rooms not merely through a few windows, but simultaneously through the greatest possible number of walls that are made entirely of glass —coloured glass.
 The new environment that we shall thereby create must bring with it a new culture.